Even the best possible product can't do for a company what qualified and engaged employees can.

 Another way of putting skills into use is by offering employees more responsibilities.
 Any opportunity that gives employees a chance to use what they learn is worth implementing into their workflow, as it makes the learning process even more meaningful.

 Recognize and Reward Accomplishments

 When it comes to working, one of the first thoughts on the sound of the word "reward" is a financial one.This is completely valid.
 Employees feel appreciated and able to focus on their job when their paycheck proves they are valued.
 Considering a raise for an outstanding performance or even something as small as a gift card can be a nice touch and recognition.

 But it doesn't have to be limited to just that.
 From time to time, everyone needs some verbal praise and an acknowledgment of their achievements.
 Taking time to say a nice word about an employee or commending them for finishing a course on a public forum can be just as appreciated.
 Hosting an employee appreciation day is also a great way to show your employees that you appreciate them.

 Another chance to recognize employees' accomplishments is by providing them with regular feedback.
 According to the statistics, 98% of employees will fail to be engaged when managers give them little or no feedback.
 It's something worth having in mind.

 There is no perfect way to encourage employees to make time for skill development.
 However, step by step, any company can implement these methods to make their workplace a more efficient place full of qualified and cooperative people.
 Skill development is an ongoing process that starts with the right mindset.
 When that's in its place, everything else is just a matter of will.

-Roli Edema is a personal development author and digital marketer.
+Roli Edema is a personal development author, essay writer, and digital marketer.
 She is passionate about continuous learning, psychology, and practicing the 80/20 principle to see greater results in life.
 Through her work, Roli provides individuals with useful tools to enable them to reach their personal, career, and business goals.